A Jedi's Fight - A Star Wars Fan Fiction Story

 Cap_T

 'Where am I?'
-He thought, 'What happened.'
+He thought, 'What happened.
+I can't recall how I came here.'

-Suddenly he fell on his knees and he couldn't move any further.
-Something had been tied to his ankle and held him captive.
-In the darkness he groped down his left leg and found a kind of manacle with a chain around his ankle.
-Heatedly he pulled the chain, but he couldn't untie himself.
-Outraged he sad down and tried to recall his memories.
+Doran sat on the floor and recalled what had happened in the communication center.
 He had been able to refit and activate that communication equipment.
 After a short test he had told those guarding droids to warn their master.
-Not long after his message the guy had entered in a hurry.
+Not long afterwards the guy had entered in a hurry.
 He had said nothing.

-Furious he sprang on his feet and started screaming.
+He sprang on his feet and screamed.

-Whain started to laugh cynically.
+Doran started to laugh cynically.

-"I'm sorry, sir, but I told that my master has ordered that you should stay with him, in case he needs you for further repairs."
+"I'm sorry, sir, but I told you that my master has ordered that you should stay with him, in case he needs you for further repairs."

 He tore at the chain.